cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

    - Created a test command to validate the Anthropic integration
    - Implemented robust error handling and JSON response parsing

-5. **CLI Command Interface**
-   - Built `llm analyze` command to examine strategies
-   - Built `llm enhance` command to generate improved versions
-   - Built `llm config` command to manage LLM settings
+5. **Template System Implementation**
+   - Created a standardized template structure with validation
+   - Implemented a template manager for loading and retrieving templates
-   - Added `llm analyze-backtest` command for backtest result analysis
+   - Added support for template rendering with placeholder replacement
-   - Enhanced error handling in all commands to gracefully handle incomplete API responses
+   - Created a repository for template storage in Supabase
-   - Added `test-anthropic` command for direct testing of the Anthropic provider
+   - Added a vector store for semantic search capabilities
+   - Implemented CLI commands for template management
+   - Added testing for template validation, rendering, and vector search

 ### Current Decisions